deadlyvipers/dojo_rules/dojo_rules.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* no coffe in the Dojo
+* No coffee in the dojo

 Règles du dojo
 ==============